A 4-dimensional light bulb theorem for disks

 Note that having a canonical positive direction along the interval $K$ is critical for the uniqueness of both the sign and group element associated to each double point of the immersion $\widehat h$ above, since this gives an order to the sheets of the $3$-manifold near each intersection point.

 \begin{definition} The \bit{Freedman-Quinn invariant $\fq(h)$ of the homotopy $h$} is the image of $\Delta(h)$ under the quotient map from $\mathbb{Z}[\pi_1(X) \setminus 1]$ to the ring $\mathbb{Z}_2[T]$, where $T \subset \pi_1(X)$ denotes all elements of order $2$.
 Note that this is not the classical definition from Theorem $10.5$ of \cite{freedman-quinn:4-manifolds}, but rather a new formulation due to Kosanovi\'c-Teichner \cite[Theorem $5.11$]{KT}.
-For the classical definition of the Freedman-Quinn invariant, refer to the original source \cite[Theorem $10.5A$]{freedman-quinn:4-manifolds}.
-Careful expositions can also be found in Section $4$ of Schneiderman-Teichner \cite{st} as well as Section $4$ of Klug-Miller \cite{mandm}. \end{definition}
+For the classical definition of the Freedman-Quinn invariant, refer to the original source \cite[Theorem $10.5A$]{freedman-quinn:4-manifolds}, and for a geometric interpretation, see \cite{me}.
+This invariant of homotopies, up to deformation, gives rise to the \bit{Freedman-Quinn concordance invariant $\mathrm{fq}(D_0, D_1)$ of a pair of homotopic disks}.
+In particular, a pair of disks $D_0$ and $D_1$ are related by a homotopy with trivial Freedman-Quinn invariant if and only if the Freedman-Quinn invariant of the pair vanishes. \end{definition}

-There is not only an analogous Freedman-Quinn invariant for homotopies between embedded spheres, but also a pairwise version $\fq(S,T)$ for pairs of homotopic embedded spheres\footnote{This also exists for pairs of homotopic properly embedded disks, but will not be discussed since it is not needed for our results.} $S$ and $T$.
-As mentioned in the introduction, this concordance invariant was defined by Freedman and Quinn \cite[Theorem $10.5A$]{freedman-quinn:4-manifolds}; it is discussed in detail in \cite[Section $4$]{st}.
-In the presence of an embedded sphere that is \emph{dual} to both $S$ and $T$ (look ahead to Definition \ref{dual}), the Freedman-Quinn invariant $\fq(S,T)=0$ if and only if $S$ and $T$ are smoothly isotopic.
+As mentioned in the introduction, this concordance invariant was defined (in their context, for pairs of homotopic spheres) by Freedman and Quinn \cite[Theorem $10.5A$]{freedman-quinn:4-manifolds}.
+Careful expositions can also be found in Section $4$ of Schneiderman-Teichner \cite{st} as well as Section $4$ of Klug-Miller \cite{mandm}.
+In the presence of an embedded sphere that is \emph{dual} to homotopic spheres $S$ and $T$ (look ahead to Definition \ref{dual}), the Freedman-Quinn invariant $\fq(S,T)=0$ if and only if $S$ and $T$ are smoothly isotopic.
 This fact is due in combination to Gabai \cite{dave:LBT}, who first showed (albeit without the language of Freedman-Quinn) the ``if" direction, and to Schneiderman-Teichner \cite{st}, who later tied in the Freedman-Quinn invariant to give a complete proof.
-Meanwhile, if their common dual is allowed a \emph{non-trivial} normal bundle, to guarantee even a smoothly embedded concordance between $S$ and $T$ it is also required that their Kervaire-Milnor invariant (due to Stong \cite{stong}) vanishes.
+In contrast, if the common dual is allowed a \emph{non-trivial} normal bundle, it is also required that an additional invariant, the Kervaire-Milnor invariant -- due to Stong \cite{stong} -- vanishes in order to guarantee even a smoothly embedded concordance between the spheres $S$ and $T$.